MathItYT/manim-svg-animations/README.md

         self.play(banner.expand())
         parsed.finish()
 ```
 Then render your animation with `manim` command in your terminal.
 It's so important to add the flag `--disable_caching`.
 You will have an MP4 file with the Manim animation in your media folder and other two files in the directory of your Python file.
 Those two files are an HTML file and a JS file.
 Open the HTML file in your browser and open your browser's developer tools.
-Then go to console and call `render()`.
+Then go to console and call `renderSceneExample()` (replace SceneExample with your scene's name).
 You must see a SVG animation in your browser.

 Now you can also make interactive SVG animations, however it's an experimental feature and it may be too slow.
 Use it by your own risk! `HTMLParsedVMobject` has a method called `start_interactive` and its arguments are value_trackers and linspaces.
 The argument value_trackers is a list of `ValueTracker`s which represent the parameters to interact (manipulate their values) and linspaces is a list of NumPy linspaces which represent the values that each `ValueTracker` can take.
 Don't forget to add updaters to the VMobjects that must change when changing each parameter!